Bank of Ireland: History

-Bank of Ireland is the oldest bank in continuous operation (apart from closures due to bank strikes in 1950, 1966, 1970, and 1976) in Ireland.
+Bank of Ireland is the oldest bank in continuous operation (apart from closures due to bank strikes in 1950, 1966, 1970, 1976, 1992 and 1992) in Ireland.

-In 1781, the Bank of Ireland Act was passed by the Parliament of Ireland, establishing Bank of Ireland.
-On 25 June 1783, Bank of Ireland opened for business at Mary's Abbey in a private house previously owned by one Charles Blakeney.
+The Bank of Ireland Act 1781 (21 & 22 Geo.
+3. c.
+16 (I)) was passed by the Parliament of Ireland, establishing the Bank of Ireland.
+On 25 June 1783, Bank of Ireland opened for business at St Mary's Abbey in a private house previously owned by one Charles Blakeney.

-On 6 June 1808, Bank of Ireland moved to 2 College Green.
+On 6 June 1808, Bank of Ireland moved to the former Parliament House at 2 College Green.
+By 1827, it had seven branches outside of Dublin, in Belfast, Clonmel, Cork, Derry, Newry, Waterford and Westport.

 In 1864, Bank of Ireland paid its first interest on deposits.

+By 1883, Bank of Ireland had 58 branches throughout Ireland, and by 1920, the number had grown to 75.

+In 1922, Bank of Ireland was appointed as banker to the Government of Ireland.

 In 1926, Bank of Ireland took control of the National Land Bank.
 In 1948, The Bank of Ireland 1783–1946 by F.G.
 Hall was published jointly by Hodges Figgis (Dublin) and Blackwell's (Oxford).

-In 1958, the Bank took over the Hibernian Bank Limited.
-In 1965, The National Bank Ltd, a bank founded by Daniel O'Connell in 1835, had branches in Ireland and Britain.
-The Irish branches were acquired by Bank of Ireland and rebranded temporarily as National Bank of Ireland, before being fully incorporated into Bank of Ireland.
+In 1958, the bank took over the Hibernian Bank Limited.

+In 1965, the National Bank Ltd, a bank founded by Daniel O'Connell in 1835, had branches in Ireland and Britain.
+The Irish branches were acquired by Bank of Ireland (changing its name to the National Bank of Ireland Ltd), and rebranded temporarily as National Bank of Ireland, before being fully incorporated into Bank of Ireland.
 The British branches were acquired by Williams & Glyn's Bank.

-In 1980, the first Pass card and machine, also known as an ATM, was opened by Bank of Ireland.
+In 1969, Bank of Ireland, Hibernian Bank and the National Bank of Ireland were merged to form the Bank of Ireland Group.

+In 1980, Bank of Ireland opened its first ATM (branded as Pass Machines).
 In 1983, Bank of Ireland celebrated its Bi-Centenary and a commemorative stamp was issued.
 The Bank also commissioned the publication of "An Irish Florilegium" that year.
+Only branches in cities and major towns had ATMs in the 1980s but branches in most medium and small towns installed then in the 1990s.

+In 1990, Bank of Ireland offered Visa cards for the first time.
 In 1995, Bank of Ireland merged First New Hampshire Bank with Royal Bank of Scotland's Citizens Financial Group.
-Only branches in cities and major towns had ATMs in the 1980s but branches in most medium and small towns installed then in the 1990s.
+In 1996, it introduced telephone banking.

 In 1996, Bank of Ireland bought the Bristol and West building society for UK£600 million (€882 million), which kept its own brand.
-In 1999, the bank held merger talks with Alliance & Leicester, but they were called off.
-In 2000, it was announced that Bank of Ireland was acquiring Chase de Vere.
+In 1997, Bank of Ireland acquired New Ireland Assurance plc.

+In 1997, Bank of Ireland introduced Internet banking.